-The island of Niulakita is home to a few tourist attractions, including the Lotoalofa Primary School and four ponds.
+The island of Niulakita is home to a few tourist attractions of Tuvalu, including the Lotoalofa Primary School and four ponds.
 This island also has a community hall, four ponds, and a school.

 The highest point in Tuvalu is located on this island.
 The island is surrounded by fringing reef, making transport and fishing difficult.

 There are four beaches, and the entire island is about one km long.
 Visitors can walk around the town, and see some of the village’s buildings, including a historic airstrip.

 Niulakita is the southernmost island in Tuvalu.
 It is also the name of the only village on the island.
 It has a population of 34 and was previously called Niutao.
 The majority of the residents of Niulakita come from nearby Niutao.
 They are represented in the Tuvalu Parliament.

 You can also explore the local culture by visiting the four ponds.
 Visiting Niulakita will make you feel like you are in another world.

 The reef island of Niutao is one of the nine districts in Tuvalu, and it is the most populous.
 There are three islands in Niutao and two lakes, both of which are brackish to saline.
 The capital of Niutao is Funafuti, where most flights arrive.
 The town is also the main ferry port, making it easier to find a hotel.

 The nearest lagoon is the largest of the two, with fresh water sitting in a lens over the salt water.
 The lagoon is a 17-kilometer-long body of water that is ideal for scuba diving.
 Boat trips are 70 AUD each and depart from Funafuti.
 You can take a taxi to the islands to explore the scenery.